Meet The Team

 Occupational Therapist

 Meghan has had a wide variety of experiences with the pediatric population.
 She has treated children diagnosed with pediatric feeding disorders, intellectual disabilities, autism, down syndrome, developmental delays, rare genetic disorders, sensory processing disorders, ADHD, and fine motor coordination deficits.
-Meghan is passionate about working with children of all ages to create individualized treatment plans
+Meghan is passionate about working with children of all ages to create individualized treatment plans.
+Meghan has been trained using the SOS Approach to Feeding by Kay Toomey, PhD, and has completed numerous pediatric feeding courses.

 She completed her undergraduate degrees at Bucknell University, double majoring in Education (with a concentration in autism studies) and Psychology.
 She went on to teach in various classrooms throughout the Bay Area, ranging from preschool to high school, as well as special education classrooms, before attending the University of Southern California for Occupational Therapy for both her masters and her doctorate degrees.
 During her masters program she had additional experience in psychiatric emergency departments, skilled nursing facilities, and child development institutions.
 During her residency year, Meghan focused her specialty and portfolio on the relationship between caregivers and children with feeding difficulties, and providing caregiver education and coaching.
 She has completed USC’s Sensory Integration certification program, and is currently finishing her California Board of Occupational Therapy’s advanced credential in Swallowing Assessment, Evaluation or Intervention.
 A Marin native, Meghan is happy to be back and working in the Bay Area.
 In her spare time she enjoys hiking, spending time at the beach with friends, and trying new restaurants.